pitchmuc/reactor-developer-docs/api/reference/1.0/extensions/create.md

 #### `pending`

 When an Extension is created, `installation_status` is set to `pending`.
-This indicates that DTM received the request to make the ExtensionPackage available as Extension to the specified Property, and will begin the installation process.
+This indicates that Launch received the request to make the ExtensionPackage available as Extension to the specified Property, and will begin the installation process.